0

 (Nair & Tandel)

-This article explains how microneedling triggers controlled micro-injury to the skin to stimulate its natural repair processes - ultimately increasing collagen, elastin, and overall skin quality.
-Microneedling has become incredibly popular recently, in both spa and/or medical grade facials, but also at-home treatments which vary greatly in safety...
+This article explains how microneedling uses controlled micro-stimulation of the skin to engage its natural repair process — ultimately supporting collagen, elastin, and overall skin quality.
+Microneedling has become incredibly popular in both spa and medical-grade facials, as well as at-home treatments that vary greatly in quality...

 How Microneedling Works

-Using fine needles (0.5–2.5 mm), microneedling causes thousands of tiny, superficial injuries in the skin.
+Using fine needles, microneedling creates thousands of tiny, superficial micro-channels in the skin.
 In response, the body activates:

 • Fibroblast activation